 What Does an Air Filter Do in a House

 When you are changing your home’s temperature, your heating and air conditioning systems pull in the air from the room and blows the conditioned air through the ducts to the rooms in your home.
 The air filter in your home is positioned where air is pulled into the system, allowing the heating or cooling process to begin.
+This is just the beginning concept of understanding what does an air filter do in a house.

 The air filter in your home acts as a barrier, trapping airborne particles that get sucked in with the air and shields it from blocking the blower and even clogging up the coils.
 If a clog occurs inside the coils than it will be impossible to heat or cool the air passing over them and can potentially damage the system.
 Therefore, the air filter helps not only keep the system doing its job, but it also helps the systems lifespan – by protecting it to last longer and keep it running efficiently.